 Within the past few years, you may have heard people cursing the GTC.
 We’re not sure what you imagined it is, but it stands for the Government Travel Card.
 Simply put, this is a credit card that you can put all your authorized travel expenses on while you are PCSing.
 (Or when you’re on TDY, but that’s another can of worms.)

 Each branch is doing different things with this, so the best thing to do is 1) read your orders and 2) ask.
 For example, the Army is not authorizing advanced travel pay or DLA – oh, another one, hold on, we’ll get there – in advance if you have a GTC.
 They expect you to put it on your GTC and then they pay that off when reimbursing you for your move.
-Any extra they will give to you.
+Any extra money earned they will give to you.

 Now, DLA is really important, so pay attention.
-Dislocation allowance is an entitlement everyone gets, but you may have to ask for it.
+Dislocation Allowance is an entitlement everyone gets, but you may have to ask for it.
 It’s designed to help you cover the expenses of setting up a new household.
 Things like utility deposits, pet deposits, etc. It’s not going to cover everything, but it’s a good start.

 You’re now ready to handle any PCS military acronym thrown your way, right?
 Let us know your favorite!